PlayCodeZ/OneModsOfficial/README.md

 Most changes might be UI-related, and we think it's more or less a waste of time.
 If something design-related gets changed,

-ideally the whole app must follow the new style too, and that's hard to accomplish, especially for mods.
-That's why:

- - Major changes to the UI (components which exist in vanilla Sketchware)

 are unlikely to be accepted.

 ### Commit message